 And lastly, line managers need to actively plan and manage the support they give their teams.
 The opportunity for chats at the coffee machine don’t exist in remote work, so regular check-ins and catch-ups need to be scheduled.
 This doesn’t mean they need to be formal, but they do need to be planned to ensure graduates get all the support they need when entering the world of work.

-In 2021, the graduate market has never been more tightly squeezed.
+In 2023, the graduate market was never more tightly squeezed.
 The pandemic has led to uncertainty on both sides, with businesses reducing their vacancy numbers and many graduates opting to stay within education.

 With the move to remote and online working, the way recruiters source, screen, and retain graduates must change to align with the new normal.

 But whilst graduate recruitment is challenging, it’s not impossible to still be successful.
 By making small changes to the way you connect with graduates online, screen their applications using skills tests, and the way you create an inclusive remote culture, hiring great graduates is still a great way to bring young and enthusiastic talent into your business.